JuliaMixedModels/EmbraceUncertainty/contents/linalg.md

 ```jl
 sco("extchfac = cholesky(crprod)")
 ```
-from which the parameter estimates can be evaluated.
+and information from which the parameter estimates can be evaluated.
 ```jl
 s = """
 β̂ ≈ ldiv!(